Edgworth

-Edgworth is a small village within the borough of Blackburn with Darwen, Lancashire, England.
-It is north east of North Turton between Broadhead Brook on the west (expanded artificially to form the Wayoh Reservoir) and Quarlton Brook in the south east.
+Edgworth is a small village in the civil parish of North Turton, in the borough of Blackburn with Darwen, Lancashire, England.
+It is between Broadhead Brook on the west (expanded artificially to form the Wayoh Reservoir) and Quarlton Brook in the south east.
 The ground ranges from 650 ft to 1100 ft above sea level.

 The village population at the 2011 census was 2,321.
 Edgworth is part of the Rossendale and Darwen constituency.
-Jake Berry has been the Member of Parliament for Rossendale and Darwen since 2010.
+Andy MacNae has been the Member of Parliament for Rossendale and Darwen since 2024.